5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 Have you ever worked on your 4Runner and an idea for a modification popped into your head?
 Perhaps something that would make your life easier or solve a unique problem?
 If so, consider yourself a junior member of the inventor’s club.
 In this article, we want to highlight five members of this club who went one step further and brought their simple yet effective custom 5th Gen 4Runner products to the community.

-Taking your idea to the next step might seem formidable, but there’s never been a better time to do so.
+Taking your idea to the next step might seem formidable, but there’s never been a better time.
 There are 3D printers available for just a few hundred dollars and almost limitless YouTube videos to soak up whatever sweet knowledge you need.
-Not only can you order entirely custom-printed circuit boards in as little as 24 hours, but you can also establish an online store reaching basically anyone in just a few clicks (or taps).
+Not only can you order entirely custom-printed circuit boards in as little as 24 hours, but you can also establish an online store that basically reaches anyone in just a few clicks (or taps).

-These modern tools have made the development of an idea into a product much easier.
+These modern tools have made developing an idea into a product much easier.
 However, the road is still long and full of hurdles, setbacks, and sometimes even entirely alternative paths.
-A major theme shared by all of the folks listed in this article is that it’s critical to be resilient during the long process of developing your invention into a viable product.
+A major theme shared by all of the folks listed in this article is that it’s critical to be resilient while developing your invention into a viable product.

-Your 3D-printed product might perform admirably in Northern California but become brittle in the extreme winters of Canada or warped from the hellfire of summer in Arizona.
-No matter the issue, you will have to adapt and overcome it while still pushing forward.
+Your 3D-printed product might perform admirably in Northern California but become brittle in Canada’s extreme winters or warped from the hellfire of summer in Arizona.
+No matter the issue, you must adapt and overcome it while still pushing forward.

 This isn’t to say being an inventor is all doom and gloom.
-Taking an abstract concept in your head and physically forming it into an object another human being will pay you money for is a major milestone.
+Taking an abstract concept in your head and physically forming it into an object, another human being will pay you money for it is a major milestone.
 It’s extremely difficult but incredibly rewarding!

-To help others that are on this journey, we asked these inventors for any insight and knowledge that they could offer to the next great creator out there.
+To help others on this journey, we asked these inventors for any insight and knowledge they could offer the next great creator.

 1. LabOps Gear Dash Mount By John